clovenski/circuit-simulator/example/README.md

 ![Alt text](captures/7seg_format.PNG)

 + according to the format above, name your output variables "a" through "g" appropriately
-+ ensure that your circuit is ready to test
++ ensure that your input sequences combined represent the appropriate binary number to show for each clock tick
 + save your circuit with the file name "SevenSegmentExample" or whatever you like
 + copy the file into the "cs-saves" folder located inside this directory (it should be a folder that already includes "SevenSegmentExample")
 + if you named your file something other than "SevenSegmentExample" then use your circuit file name as an argument when running the example program